Ecommerce Personalization Blog

 “eCommerce stores can utilize cohort analysis for much more than retention”

-Cohort analysis benefits: How to use cohort data to improve eCommerce success
+eCommerce cohort analysis benefits: How to use cohort data to improve eCommerce success

 Cohort analysis is an excellent tool for eCommerce companies to use.
 Below are some of the most common benefits you can get from designing and using a cohort report.